 Can Foremilk or Hindmilk Cause Digestive Issues in Babies?

-Yes, foremilk or hindmilk can cause digestive issues in babies.
-If your baby seems gassy or fussy after feeding, consider adjusting your breastfeeding technique or consulting a pediatrician for tailored advice and support.
+Yes, they can.
+If your baby seems gassy or fussy after feeding, consider adjusting your breastfeeding technique or consulting a pediatrician for tailored advice.

 How Does Pumping Affect the Balance of Foremilk and Hindmilk?